Curry, Julia E

 UndocuSpartan Student Resource Center (USRC)

-I am a Faculty Fellow at the UndocuSpartan Student Resource Center (USRC) I hold consulting hours, serve on their advisory board, and assist with programming and training.
-The USRC is located at Clark Hall Room 100H-G. Check their website for informaiton at: http://www.sjsu.edu/undocuspartan/
+The UndocuSpartan Student Resource Center (USRC) is located at Clark Hall Room 100H-G. Check their website for information and resources at: http://www.sjsu.edu/undocuspartan/

 I am the Faculty Adviser for the Student Advocates for Higher Education (SAHE) for AB540 Students and Allies (since its founding in 2003), and the MAS Graduate Student Association, XGC (Chicana/o/x Graduate Council).
 If you need advice please contact me.
 You can also see some AB540 Resources in my AB540 Students and Allies Course Page (please note that some are outdated, but the sources are still viable and give some advise on where to go for particular updated information).